jeanpierobom/jeanpierobom.github.io/_posts/2019-01-26-project-b-adding-the-player.md

 * Chapter 4 - Object Pooling
 * Chapter 5 - Creating the Player

 At this point, the player character was included in the game.
-This players responds to user interaction by jumping.
+This player responds to user interaction by jumping.
 As mentioned before, the objective is for the player to avoid all obstacles:

 <img src="https://jeanpierobom.github.io/assets/images/gif-game-scene-2.gif" alt="Game with the player">